Catchphrase (British game show)

 Catchphrase is a British game show based on the short-lived American game show of the same name.
-It originally aired on ITV in the United Kingdom between 12 January 1986 and 23 April 2004.
-A currently running revival premiered on ITV on 7 April 2013.
+It originally aired in the United Kingdom between 12 January 1986 and 23 April 2004.
+A revival premiered on ITV1 on 7 April 2013 and is still running as of 2025.
+Steve Radosh created the American series from which the British programme is derived.

+In the game, two or three contestants have to identify a familiar phrase represented by a piece of animation.
+The show's mascot, a golden robot called "Mr. Chips", appears in many of the animations.
+The contestants then earn money based on the amount of phrases they guess correctly.

-Catchphrase was presented by Northern Irish comedian Roy Walker from its 1986 premiere until 1999, airing weekly at night.
-Nick Weir took the programme over in 2000 and hosted it until the end of series 16 on 23 April 2004.
+Catchphrase was presented by Northern Irish comedian Roy Walker from its 1986 premiere until 1999.
+Nick Weir took over hosting the programme in 2000 and hosted it until the end of series 16 on 23 April 2004.
 Mark Curry replaced Weir for the final series, which moved to a daytime slot and ran from 24 June to 19 December 2002.

-On 27 August 2012, a revived pilot was made by STV Studios and Digital Rights Group (DRG) with new host Stephen Mulhern.
+In 2012, the series was revived with new host Stephen Mulhern and later commissioned for a full series broadcast in 2013.
 The original format remains, although there are now three contestants instead of two, and the show has also been updated with new 3D graphics and a new concluding game.
-On 9 October 2012, ITV announced that it had ordered a full series after a successful pilot.

-In the original series, two contestants, one male and one female, standing in blue lectern and red lectern, (in the Roy Walker era), and the purple lectern and orange lectern (in the Nick Weir/Mark Curry era) would have to identify the familiar phrase represented by a piece of animation accompanied by background music.
-The show's mascot, a golden robot called "Mr. Chips", appears in many of the animations.
-In the revived version of the show, the same format remains, but there are three contestants and there is no particular attention paid to gender.

-Catchphrase was a creation of Steve Radosh, who created the American series that the British programme was derived from; due to this, he is given credit for creating this show as well (as was producer Marty Pasetta and distributor Telepictures).

 Format

+Note: The description in this section primarily refers to the game played in most recent series of Catchphrase.
+The format has considerably changed and evolved throughout the show's forty years on air.